SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 I'm not a comment, too
 ```

-Single line comments are considered comments only if the text is typed in the same line
+**Single line comments** are considered comments only if the text is typed in the same line
 of the two slashes `//`.
+In other words, `//` indicates that everything following it
+until the end of the line is a comment.

-A multi-line comment, instead, is considered as a comment if the text is typed *between*
+A **multi-line comment**, instead, is considered as a comment if the text is typed *between*
 `/*` and `*/`.